MujtabaMohsin/Kitchen-Story/README.md

 8.	phpMyAdmin: to administrate and manage the database manually.

 ## Flowcharts of The Application
+Flow chart is for submit number 1 (some few changes were not added here)
 ![image](https://user-images.githubusercontent.com/64940728/125710594-6d31612d-85ff-4127-bd70-d601673d6e10.png)

 ## Core concepts used in the project.